Reanore/vxde/README.md

 - [ ] Cross-platform support (Windows, macOS, Linux).
 - [x] Integration tests to ensure all features work as expected.

-### This version, Version 2.0.0-beta.0 Series 2025, will have:
+### This version, Version 2.0.0 of Series 2025, will have:
-- A rework of the internal mechanisms of the parser
-- A clearer syntax for the `.vxd` file, `NAME : TYPE = VALUE;`
+- Custom `vxde` serialization algorithm for encoding `.vxd` files.
+- Custom `vxde` decoder for decoding serialized `.vxd` files back to plaintext.
+- Customizable serialization algorithm options.
+- Integration tests to ensure all features work as expected.

-## ReanoMeter Rating: C - Extensive changes
+## ReanoMeter Rating: D - Complete Overhaul
 | **Letter** | **Level**            |
 |------------|----------------------|
 | **S**      | 5 - Invisible Update |